 Deferred financing costs represent fees and other direct costs incurred in connection with arranging the Company's borrowings.
-These costs were incurred in connection with the Company's revolving credit facility (see Note 4 for a discussion regarding the Company's Credit Facility and Syndicated Credit Facility) and have been capitalized.
+These costs were incurred in connection with the Company's revolving credit facilities (see Note 4-Borrowings for a discussion regarding the Company's Credit Facility, Syndicated Credit Facility and HMS Funding Facility) and have been capitalized.

 The deferred financing costs are being amortized to interest expense using the straight-line method over the life of the credit facility, which the Company believes is materially consistent with the effective interest method.
-For the three months ended March 31, 2014 and March 31, 2013 the Company amortized approximately \$41,000 and \$22,000 respectively, into interest expense related to deferred financing costs.
+For the three months ended June 30, 2014 and 2013, the Company amortized approximately \$83,000 and \$18,000 respectively, into interest expense related to deferred financing costs.
+For the six months ended June 30, 2014 and 2013 the Company amortized approximately \$124,000 and \$40,000 respectively, into interest expense related to deferred financing costs.